julianlam/feps/fep/82f6/fep-82f6.md

 ## Representation of statuses

-A status object is of type `sm:ActorStatus`, which extends the ActivityPub `Object`.
+A status object is of type `ActorStatus`, which extends the ActivityPub `Object`.
 It has the following fields:

+- `attributedTo`: the ID of the actor whose status this is.
+REQUIRED.
 - `content`: the plain text content of the status.
 REQUIRED.
 - `published`: the timestamp when this status update was created.
 REQUIRED.
 - `id`: a unique identifier for this status update.
 REQUIRED.